SpectreAlan/SpectreAlan/README.md

 ### Hi there, I'm Alan Grady 👋

-Now I'm working at Philippines as a web front-end developer.
+Now I'm working at Philippines as a frontend web developer.

 **Languages and Tools:**